hollyz1jderveld/hollyz1jderveld.github.io/index.md

 2025  ✩  Technical research support, Re/Presenting Europe ~

 ### holly garden catalogue
-*holly garden* is not only this little place on the internet, it is also my *publishing garden* Standing outside of the house, organised but unruly.
+*holly garden* is not only this little place on the internet, it is also my *publishing garden*.
+Standing outside of the house, organised but unruly.
 Things happen here together, let’s have a barbecue, let’s try to sunbathe under the apple tree.
 Listed below are the projects of holly garden.
 For now most of these are are.na links, but better documentation is coming!

 001  [Holly Library](https://www.are.na/holly-zijderveld/holly-library)
 002  [Calling Card](https://www.are.na/holly-zijderveld/calling-card-isitobdbvje)